tand826/wsiprocess/README.md

 - :umbrella:Zeiss
     - :umbrella:Zeiss-1-Merged.zvi
-    	- Can NOT load slide
+    	- Can not load slide
     - :umbrella:Zeiss-1-Stacked.zvi
-    	- Can NOT load slide
+    	- Can not load slide
     - :umbrella:Zeiss-2-Merged.zvi
-    	- Can NOT load slide
+    	- Can not load slide
     - :umbrella:Zeiss-2-Stacked.zvi
-    	- Can NOT load slide
+    	- Can not load slide
     - :umbrella:Zeiss-3-Mosaic.zvi
-    	- Can NOT load slide
+    	- Can not load slide
     - :umbrella:Zeiss-4-Mosaic.zvi
-    	- Can NOT load slide
+    	- Can not load slide

 # Test